 This draft data reporting form was developed based on obligations in Section 4 of the Conservation Plan of requirements under the MOU:

 The Signatories should cooperatively strive to adopt, implement and enforce such legal, regulatory and administrative measures as appropriate to conserve and manage migratory sharks and their habitat.
 To this end, they should endeavour to implement progressively, individually or cooperatively, or both, including by participation in or in cooperation with the FAO, RFMOs as appropriate, RSCs and other relevant international fora, those objectives described below.

+The form aims to gather information on a species specific level to the greatest extent possible.
+However, should species specific information not be available, Signatories may provide information on a general level.

 General information